ROYAL COLLEGE OF PODIATRY

 Finalists confirmed

 The Royal College of Podiatry has announced the finalists for its 2026 awards, recognising excellence across clinical practice, education, research and professional leadership.
-Members are also invited to vote for the Members’ Choice Award.
+Members can also now vote for the Members’ Choice Award ahead of the ceremony on 12 June.

 More than 70 nominations were received this year, with entries assessed for eligibility before being reviewed and scored by the College’s leadership team.
 Winners were then selected from the finalists by the Awards Committee.